-Therefore, the fund managers' authorisation procedure will be conducted before the BoP and the CMVM at the same time, but the final authorisation will only be granted if both regulators agree that the candidate fulfils all legal requirements to manage AIFs.
+Therefore, the fund managers' authorisation procedure will be conducted before the CMVM.

-The UCI Law did not implement in Portugal the de minimis exemption foreseen in the AIFMD.
+The UCI Law did not implement, in Portugal, the de minimis exemption foreseen in the AIFMD.
 As a result, all fund managers, regardless of the asset under management, will need to comply, in general terms, with the same requirements.

-Nonetheless, considering the type of AIFs the fund manager intends to manage, i.e. AIFs investing in securities or financial assets, nonfinancial assets or real estate, there will be some specific requirements to be met, notably as regards investment policies and contracts with service providers.
+Nonetheless, considering the type of AIFs the fund manager intends to manage, i.e. AIFs investing in securities or financial assets, non-financial assets or real estate, there will be some specific requirements to be met, notably as regards investment policies and contracts with service providers.

-Are Alternative Investment Funds themselves 1.3 required to be licensed, authorised or regulated by a regulatory body?
+1.3 Are Alternative Investment Funds themselves required to be licensed, authorised or regulated by a regulatory body?

 Yes.
-The setting up of AIFs is subject to authorisation with the CMVM, which is the competent regulator to undertake the supervision of AIF managers, ancillary service providers, AIFs' distributors and compliance with the general rules applying to AIFs, notably those relating to the protection of investors' interests.
+The setting up of AIFs is subject to authorisation by the CMVM, which is the competent regulator to undertake the supervision of AIF managers, ancillary service providers, AIFs' distributors and compliance with the general rules applying to AIFs, notably those relating to the protection of investors' interests.

-1.4 Does the regulatory regime distinguish between openended and closed-ended Alternative Investment Funds (or otherwise differentiate between different types of funds or strategies (e.g. private equity v hedge)) and, if so, how?
+1.4 Does the regulatory regime distinguish between open-ended and closed-ended Alternative Investment Funds (or otherwise differentiate between different types of funds or strategies (e.g. private equity vs. hedge)) and, if so, how?